-- The new device has indications for use and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate, and the predicate is within the scope of the list of device types appropriate for the Safety and Performance Based Pathway;
+- The new device has the same indications for use as, and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate; and

 - The new device meets all the FDA-identified performance criteria.

 If any of the above factors are not met, the submitter has the option to submit a Traditional, Special or Abbreviated 510(k).

 The FDA will issue future final guidance(s) to apply this Safety and Performance Based Pathway to certain types of devices with corresponding FDA-identified performance criteria.
-Industry may suggest device types for which the FDA should consider identifying performance criteria.
+Industry and other stakeholders may suggest device types for which the FDA should consider identifying performance criteria.
 For example, industry may suggest devices for which there are comprehensive FDA-recognized consensus standards.
 We encourage industry and other stakeholders to submit evidence-based suggestions on what the performance criteria should be for eligible device types.
 Input can be provided using the docket number FDA-2018-D-1387 at www.regulations.gov.

 The FDA intends to maintain a list of device types appropriate for the Safety and Performance Based Pathway on this website, accompanied by the guidance documents that identify the performance criteria for each device type, as well as the testing methods recommended in the guidances where feasible, and any other relevant information.

 The amount and type of information necessary to support a finding of substantial equivalence under the Safety and Performance Based Pathway will depend on the underlying source for the performance criteria and testing methods.
-Table 1 and the Appendix within the Safety and Performance guidance summarize the types of information that would be included in a submission based on the submitter's approach.
+Table 1 and the Appendix within the Safety and Performance guidance summarize the types of information that should be included in a submission based on the submitter's approach.

 Importantly, 510(k) submitters still need to identify a predicate for certain aspects of substantial equivalence.
-However, instead of conducting direct comparison testing to demonstrate that a device is as safe and effective as a predicate device despite technological differences, manufacturers will be able to use this pathway, when appropriate.
+However, instead of conducting direct comparison testing to demonstrate that a device is as safe and effective as a predicate device, manufacturers will have the option to use this pathway to demonstrate substantial equivalence, when appropriate.